jiffyclub/scipy-2013-git-testing/git/remote/Readme.md

 ## git merge : Merging the contents of a remote

+Now, your repository looks just like ours.
+However, we might change something to our repository, and you'll want to keep up to date.

-To incorporate upstream changes from the original master repository (in this case USERNAME/boot-camps) into your local working copy, you must both fetch and merge.
+To incorporate upstream changes from the original master repository (in this case jiffyclub/scipy-2013-git-testing) into your local working copy, you must both fetch and merge.
 The process of merging may result in conflicts, so pay attention.
 This is where version control is both at its most powerful and its most complicated.